 Buzzsprout has one free plan and three paid plans, with prices ranging from $12 to $24 per month.

 All have upload limits, and extra content can be added for $2 to $4 per month (depending on the plan).
-The free podcast hosting plan has a hard limit of two hours of audio per month.
+The free podcast hosting plan has a hard limit of 2hrs of audio per month, making it one of the very best free podcasting service out there.

 Ultimately, I’d recommend checking out Buzzsprout if you’re looking for an intuitive, no-frills podcast hosting service platform to get started with.